Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Obtaining and pre-processing Malawi DHS data

-We then use the \code{getBirths} function to process the raw birth history into person-month format.
-As described before, we label the person-month records with 6 age groups specified by \code{month.cut}.
-In this example, instead of using 5 year periods, we work directly with yearly estimates using \code{year.cut}.
+We then use the \texttt{getBirths()} function to process the raw birth history into person-month format.
+We label the person-month records with 6 age groups specified by \texttt{month.cut}.
+In this example, instead of using 5 year periods, we work directly with yearly estimates specified by \texttt{year.cut}.